Not using Marathi for official communication? No increment: Maharashtra government

 Marathi Language Minister Subhash Desai and Education Minister Varshan Gaikwad reviewed the progress in this regard in a meeting in May.
 It is also said that Marathi language will become a compulsory subject from the academic year 2020-21 for classes 1 to 6 in schools of different mediums and education boards across the state.

-It can also be seen that Maharashtra is not the only state that has made its state language mandatory for the official communication and compulsory for students.
-Several southern states, such as Tamil Nadu, Telangana, Karnataka and Kerala has made their languages mandatory in schools.
+It can also be seen that Maharashtra is not the only state that has made its state language mandatory for official communication and compulsory for students.
+Several southern states, such as Tamil Nadu, Telangana, Karnataka and Kerala have made their languages mandatory in schools.